John P. Sahl

 Curriculum Vitae: Download in PDF format

-John (Jack) P. Sahl is a Professor of Law and Faculty Director of The Joseph G. Miller and William C. Becker Center for Professional Responsibility at the University of Akron School of Law.
-Professor Sahl is also a fellow of both the Intellectual Property and Constitutional Law Centers.
+John (Jack) P. Sahl is a Professor of Law and Director of The Joseph G. Miller and William C. Becker Center for Professional Responsibility at The University of Akron School of Law.
+Professor Sahl is an “IP Expert” with the Intellectual Property Law Center and a member of its Advisory Council.
+He is also a former Research Fellow of the Constitutional Law Center.
 His research interests include: professional ethics, legal malpractice, lawyer discipline, judicial ethics and administration, cinema and the legal profession, and sports and entertainment law.
-Professor Sahl is a frequent national and international speaker, consultant and expert witness on professional responsibility matters.
-He served as senior counsel to the U.S. Senate Judiciary Committee's Subcommittee on the Constitution, Federalism and Property Rights.
+Professor Sahl is a frequent national and international speaker, consultant, and expert witness on professional responsibility matters.
+He served as senior counsel to the U.S. Senate Judiciary Committee’s Subcommittee on the Constitution, Federalism and Property Rights.
 Professor Sahl also clerked for the chief judge of the U.S. Court of Appeals for the Tenth Circuit, The Honorable William J. Holloway, Jr., and managed the business and legal affairs for Ambience, Inc.